Gypsophila paniculata

 Introduction and spread

-- Native to Eastern Europe and Western Asia.
-It’s likely that it was introduced as an ornamental plant
+- Native to Eastern Europe and Western Asia

-- Produces an enormous amount of seeds and while tumbling in the wind, disperses them
+- Produces an enormous amount of seeds and, while tumbling in the wind, disperses them

 - Used ornamentally in flower arrangements, allowing seeds to spread